Bharat Sundar

-Bharat Sundar (born 30 August 1988) is an Indian singer from Chennai specialized in Carnatic music.
+K. Bharat Sundar (born 30 August 1988) is an Indian singer from Chennai specialized in Carnatic music.

 Bharat Sundar does not come from a family of musicians.
 Among others, he learned from P. S. Narayanaswamy and S. Sowmya.

-Bharat Sundar was awarded the Ustad Bismillah Khan Yuva Puraskar for 2020.
+Bharat Sundar was awarded the Ustad Bismillah Khan Yuva Puraskar for 2020 by the Sangeet Natak Akademi.

 He performed at the annual concerts by the Madras Music Academy in 2024.